-- Don’t drink you calories – stop drinking of sodas and juices.
+- Don’t drink you calories – stop drinking soda and juice.

 How to Begin Clean Eating

 Read Nutrition Labels

 One of the most important things we can do when trying to eat healthy is to Read Food Labels.
 Once we’ve gotten into the habit of looking at the food labels we need to decipher them.
 I will admit that it can be quite overwhelming when you start out, but I’ve got you covered.

 Ask yourself these simple questions every time you buy packaged food with a label on it